AkiraBunbun/imstella-porfolio-2.0-uwu-caliza/content/pages/projects/project-two.md

   OBS, NVIDIA and even PowerPoint has recording tools, but all of them was so heavy for my old computer or they they required a subscription plan.
-So I decided to create my own screen recording tool thinking about people with a low quality laptops and no money in their pockets.
+So I decided to create my own screen recording tool thinking about people with a low quality laptops and no money in their pockets, its actually a free project and will still being free forever, only this version, the next one will have a cost.
 featuredImage:
   type: ImageBlock
   url: /images/image (1).webp